-Local Devices Only Unconfigured When checked, only discovers devices that do not have an IP address and are linked to the connected controller's network.
+Local Devices Only Unconfigured When checked, only discovers devices that do not have a linked to the connected controller's network.
 When unchecked, discovers both configured and unconfigured devices.
 Clear All Erases all information in the table.
 Export Creates .csv file of the data in the table, limited to 256 devices.

-4 Click Discover to populate the table with your i-Vu® XT or TruVu[TM] devices that are on a single network communicating with the connected i-Vu® XT or TruVu[TM] controller.
+4 Click Discover to populate the table with your TruVu[TM] devices that are on a single network communicating with the connected TruVu[TM] controller.